 Additionally, the purpose of the thoracic spine is not to bend and move like other areas of the spine, but rather to support the rib cage and the posture of the upper body.
 Because the thoracic spine does not have as much movement or deterioration, the discs are less likely to become damaged or rupture.
 To learn about the causes of a thoracic ruptured disc as well as the treatments available for relief, read the following article.

 What causes a ruptured disc in the thoracic spine?

-A ruptured disc is caused when the elasticity in the outer layer of the disc gives way and tears.
-This can be caused suddenly if there is too much pressure placed on the disc at one time — for example, bending to lift something that is too heavy or a high-speed vehicle accident.
+A ruptured disc is caused when the elasticity in the tough outer layer of the disc tears.
+This can occur suddenly if there is too much pressure placed on the disc at one time from activities like bending to lift something that is too heavy, or a high-speed vehicle accident.
 A ruptured disc can also be a slow development with the natural aging and deterioration of the spine.

-Once the disc ruptures and the nucleus leaks out, it can compress a nerve root in the spinal canal and cause severe pain and symptoms.
-Symptoms of a ruptured disc in the thoracic region of the spine include:
+Once the disc ruptures and the nucleus leaks out, it can compress a nerve root in the spinal canal and cause severe symptoms in the thoracic region of the spine.
+This may include: